eashikanaznin/nazportfolio/web/modules/custom/job_builder/README.md

 On form submit a curl request gets generated and through a loop contents are created in "opportunity" content type.
 Although not required for this particular module, views module can be used to generated a listing page for the opportunity content type

+Scope of improvement:
+ * work in progress; please add "delete previous records" and "add to previous records" options in setting form
+ * needs work on error handling

 REQUIREMENTS
 ------------

-This module requires no modules outside of Drupal core.
+This module requires "keys" module outside of Drupal core.

 INSTALLATION